 A person has a disability if he or she has a physical or mental impairment that has a substantial or long-term (likely to last more than a year) adverse effect on his or her ability to carry out normal day-to-day activities.

 This includes children with mobility impairments, sensory impairments, learning disabilities, mental health conditions, certain medical conditions including but not limited to; epilepsy, aids, asthma and progressive conditions such as multiple sclerosis.

 Not all children who are defined as having a disability have special educational needs, for example a child with severe asthma.
 The definition of special educational needs includes disabled children if they have a difficulty in accessing the general educational provision made by the school.

 ANY COMPLAINTS; we always aim to please but if you have any concerns about the support the school provides for a child with SEN, please email Mrs Trimmings in the first instance at firstname.lastname@example.org

-Formal complaints should be addressed to the headteacher, Mrs A Spencer, who will be pleased to offer support and guidance.
-Please email firstname.lastname@example.org
+Formal complaints should be addressed to the headteacher, Mrs A Spencer, who will investigate fully.
+Please email email@example.com.
+You can see the full complaints policy below.

 OUR SEND OFFER REPORT;